Bluwolf00/Bluwolf00/README.md

 # About Me:
 - 🖥️ 5 years deep in the hole that is known as `SQF`
 - 🌐 2 years deep in full-stack web development
-- 🐍 Dabbled with embeded programming (MicroPython)
+- 🐍 Dabbled with embedded programming (MicroPython)
 - ☕ Java...

 # Stats: